penge/my-notes/README.md

 - `Save to [note name]` – Option for every note.
 My Notes doesn't have to be open.
 Google Drive Sync is not required.
 - `Save to remotely open My Notes` – My Notes on other computers needs to be open.
 The same Google Account needs to be used.
 Google Drive Sync is not required.
 The destination note will be named `@received`.

-There is a few general purpose notes that can be used as destination.
+There are a few general purpose notes that can be used as destination.
 Their name starts with `@` and they are created automatically when needed:

 - `@received`
 - `@clipboard`